seahorn/seahorn.github.io/_posts/2016-10-16-cex-validation.markdown

 declare i32 @__seahorn_get_value_i32(i32, i32*, i32)
 {% endhighlight %}

-In a second step, you can use another option provided in SeaHorn to link the witness object file with the original code:
+In a second step, you can use another option provided in SeaHorn to link the witness object file (`witness.ll`) with the original code (`code.c`):

 {% highlight c %}
 sea exe -m64 -g code.c witness.ll -o code_debug